Phazzie/mixitfixit/refactoring_guide.md

 ### Phase 5: Expanded Testing and quality check

 **Goals**(now out of scope, we will implement the code first):
-    We will work on this phase, once we implement all the features.
+We will work on this phase, once we implement all the features and refactor the code.

 *   **Comprehensive Testing**: Implement unit, integration, and end-to-end tests.
 * **Quality**: Ensure the quality of the code.